scaling and root planing is an effective, conservative treatment for periodontal disease

 Once the early stages of periodontal disease have been diagnosed, conservative nonsurgical treatment is often the first line of defense.
 This will involve a deep cleaning that includes scaling and root planing.
 During this treatment, your teeth and gums will be numbed with a topical or local anesthetic.
 An ultrasonic scaler will then be used to remove plaque buildup deep below the gum line, from the base of the tooth, and in between teeth.
 If necessary, a handheld scaler may also be used as a follow up for any stubborn spots.
 A root planing instrument will then be used to smooth the root surface so the gums reattach to the tooth.
 In some cases, a topical antibiotic or prescription mouthwash will be recommended to help your gums heal.

 After treatment, your gums may feel sore for the first 24 to 48 hours, but you can return to normal activity.
 Your dentist may recommend more frequent cleanings every four months to help evaluate your symptoms and manage your periodontal disease.
 Attending these visits and establishing a proper at-home cleaning schedule will allow you to maintain healthy gums.

 Scaling and root planing is designed to promote healthy gums and prevent further damage from occurring.
 Contact our office today online to schedule your consultation, or give us a call at (303) 534-2626.
-We have two locations for our patients living in either downtown Denver or Lone Tree, CO.
+We have two locations for our patients living in either downtown Denver, CO.